denten-books/plain-text/2-device.md

 The projectile acts at a distance; once launched, it will complete its grim mandate even if the command to act is withdrawn.
 Technology of the word similarly decouples readers from writers.
 The book persists to mean in the absence of the author.
 Once decoupled, seemingly autonomous agents---books, folders, documents---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
-Knowledge, in Plato's terms begins to be replaced with the simulation or imitation [ὁμοίωμαi] of knowledge [@plato_plato:_1999, 250a-b].
+Knowledge, in Plato's terms, begins to be replaced with the simulation or imitation [ὁμοίωμαi] of knowledge [@plato_plato:_1999, 250a-b].
 The above might appear a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
 In Moreno's words we hear more